jwround/RhYme-Website/content/technology/tech.md

 filename: img/about.png
 subtitle: "

-<b>*Unlocked with biology*</b>
+<b>*Better materials through biology*</b>
 <br>

-Microbial catabolic activities underpin life on our planet.
-On the global scale, these enzymes and pathways are essential to the carbon cycle of the biosphere.
-They also maintain the health of all ecosystems ranging from ocean and forest environments to the different parts of the human body.
+Microbial activities establish the foundation for life on our planet.
+Tapping into this potential, we can create sustainable bio-based materials that preform better for both us and our planet.

 "
 title: "Our technology"